hcorrada/networks-across-scales/jekyll-site/homeworks/homework_2.md

   population based on age (using the tuple representation above) you can use `population=filter(lambda x: x[0] <= max_age, population)`

+- To check for binding it's easiest to use the regular expression library in python.
+The binding expression above can be used as
+  follows:

+{% highlight python %}
+import re

+# the rule:
+# match C or G in the second position
+# match A,C,G or T in positions 5-8 ([ACGT]) is the set of characters
+# that match {4} is the exact number of matches
+# match A or G in position 10
+# match A,C,G or T in position 11
+matchRE = re.compile("T[CG]GT[ACGT]{4}T[AG][ACGT]T")

+# this code checks if string 'kmer' binds according to the rule
+matchRE.match(kmer) is not None
+{% endhighlight %}

 - To randomly select 100 items from a list you can use

 {% highlight python %}